vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

     loop.close()
 ```

+The above took me a long time to do, because the concept of an
+<a href="https://en.wikipedia.org/wiki/Event_loop" target="_blank">event loop</a> is completely
-and then schedule each firework in the function called "booms" that you can see is
+new to me.
+I would then schedule each firework in the function called "booms" that you can see is
 handed to the loop as a task.
 The function would start a counter, and start printing
 the firework only after we had reached the start time or later: